nghttp2/nghttp2/doc/nghttpx.1.rst

     The  parameters are  delimited  by  ";".
 The  available parameters       are:      "proto=<PROTO>",       "tls",
     "sni=<SNI_HOST>",         "fall=<N>",        "rise=<N>",
-    "affinity=<METHOD>", and "dns".
-The parameter consists
+    "affinity=<METHOD>",  "dns",  and  "frontend-tls".
+The
-    of keyword,  and optionally  followed by "="  and value.
+    parameter consists  of keyword, and  optionally followed by "=" and value.
 For example, the parameter "proto=h2" consists  of the  keyword "proto"  and value  "h2".
 The parameter "tls"  consists of  the keyword  "tls" without value.
 Each parameter is described as follows.

     The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of